Federal Direct Unsubsidized Loan

 Federal Direct Unsubsidized Loans are not based on financial need.
 Interest is charged from the date of the first disbursement and is accumulating during all periods including while enrolled in school and during the grace period.

-- Interest can be paid while in school or it can accumulate and be capitalized at time of repayment.
+- Interest can be paid while in school or it can accumulate and be capitalized at the time of repayment.

 - First-time borrowers who have been offered a Direct Unsubsidized Loan need to complete a Master Promissory Note (MPN).